Gabriel Chalita: Education

-Gabriel Chalita was born in Cachoeira Paulista, in the state of São Paulo, to a parents of Lebanese and Syrian descent.
+Gabriel Chalita was born in Cachoeira Paulista, in the state of São Paulo, to parents of Lebanese and Syrian descent.
 He published his first book at the age of 12.
 He concluded his studies of Bachelor of Laws by the Pontifical Catholic University of São Paulo (PUC-SP) in 1994, and of Philosophy by the Salesiana College of Philosophy, Sciences, and Letters of Lorena in 1989.

 In 1995, defended the thesis Relations of Power in Machiavelli and La Boétie, obtaining the grade of Master in Social Science, and in 1997, with the thesis The Power in the Renaissance, obtained the grade of Master of Laws by the PUC-SP.

 In the same year, defended the thesis The Seduction in the Speech in Jury Courts, obtaining the grade of Doctor in Communication and Semiotics, also by the PUC-SP.
 In the next year, defended the thesis Alternatives for the Independence of the city's Legislative Power, which he obtained the grade of Doctor of Law by the PUC-SP.